Feature: Baggage Forwarding

 In addition to JR services, there is a huge network of private railways.
 Each large city usually has at least one private train line that services that city and the surrounding area, or connects that city to nearby cities.
 These are often a bit cheaper than equivalent JR services.

-Most long-haul routes run local (called futsū or kaku-eki-teisha), express (called kyūkō or kaisoku) and limited express trains (called tokkyū).
-Limited express trains have reserved seats, with comfortable reclining chairs, and toilets.
+Inter-city routes typically run local (called futsū or kaku-eki-teisha), express (called kyūkō or kaisoku) and limited express trains (called tokkyū).
+Most limited express trains, especially those travelling to resort areas, require seat reservations and a surcharge; in this case the trains will have comfortable reclining seats and toilets.
 All trains, save for a few shinkansen cars, are nonsmoking.
-Many different trains run on the same platforms, so be mindful of the signboards that note the schedule of departures.

-Many long-haul trains have 'green car' carriages, which are akin to business class.
-Seats are a little more spacious and the carriages tend to be quieter and less crowded; they're also usually the last to sell out.
+Inter-city JR trains, including the shinkansen, have 'green car' carriages, which are akin to business class.
+Seats are a little more spacious and the carriages tend to be quieter and less crowded.

-Japan used to have a number of overnight services, but these have been retired as the shinkansen network grows and cheap buses and flights have become more popular.
-As of 2016 only one remained, Sunrise Seto/Izumo, which runs between Tokyo and Okayama before splitting in two directions – one for Takamatsu on Shikoku (Sunrise Seto; from ¥15,750) and one for Izumo (Sunrise Izumo; from ¥15,070).
-Trains have private compartments and 'nobi nobi' berths (partitioned person-sized patches of carpet); the latter are free of charge for Japan Rail Pass holders, while the former require a surcharge.
+Sunrise Seto/Izumo Runs between Tokyo and Okayama before splitting in two directions – one for Takamatsu on Shikoku (Sunrise Seto; from ¥15,750) and one for Izumo (Sunrise Izumo; from ¥15,070).
+Trains have private compartments and nobi nobi berths (partitioned person-sized patches of carpet); the latter are free of charge for Japan Rail Pass holders, while the former require a surcharge.

 JR rapid or express